President flees Sri Lanka amid crisis as ire turns toward PM - NewsBreak

 President flees Sri Lanka amid crisis as ire turns toward PM

-Thousands of protesters demanding that Prime Minister Ranil Wickremesinghe step down rallied outside his office compound and some scaled the walls, as the crowd roared its support and tossed water bottles to those charging in.
-Some could later be seen inside the building and standing on a rooftop terrace waving Sri Lanka's flag.
+While Rajapaksa agreed under pressure resign Wednesday, Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.

-In a move only likely to further enrage protesters, Rajapaksa appointed his prime minister as acting president since he was out of the country, according to the Parliament speaker.
-Rajapaksa has yet to resign, but Speaker Mahinda Yapa Abeywardena said the president assured him he would later in the day.
+But that was not enough for many.
+Groups could be seen scaling the wall and entering the prime minister's office compound as the crowds roared in support, cheering them on, waving Sri Lankan flags and tossing water bottles to those heading inside.

-“We need both ... to go home,” said Supun Eranga, a 28-year-old civil servant in the crowd outside Wickremesinghe's office.
+“We need both ... to go home,” said Supun Eranga, a 28-year-old civil servant.
 “Ranil couldn’t deliver what he promised during his two months, so he should quit.
 All Ranil did was try to protect the Rajapaksas.”

 Some protesters who appeared to be unconscious were taken to a hospital.